 What should you do if your personal information changes?

-You should tell us so that we can update our records please contact the Practice as soon as any of your details change, this is especially important for changes of address or contact details (such as your mobile phone number), the practice will from time to time ask you to confirm that the information we currently hold is accurate and up-to-date.
+You should tell us so that we can update our records please contact the Practice Manager as soon as any of your details change, this is especially important for changes of address or contact details (such as your mobile phone number), the practice will from time to time ask you to confirm that the information we currently hold is accurate and up-to-date.

-If you are happy for your data to be extracted and used for the purposes described in this privacy notice then you do not need to do anything.
-If you have any concerns about how your data is shared then please contact your GP practice.
+If you are happy for your data to be extracted and used for the purposes described in this privacy notice, then you do not need to do anything.
+If you have any concerns about how your data is shared, then please contact the Practice Data Protection Officer.

-Data Protection Officer
+Data Protection Officer:

-The Practice Data Protection Officer is Sarah Bradshaw.
-Any queries in regard to Data Protection issues should be addressed to her at: –
+The Practice Data Protection Officer is Paul Couldrey of PCIG Consulting Limited.
+Any queries regarding Data Protection issues should be addressed to him at: –

 It is important to point out that we may amend this Privacy Notice from time to time.
-If you are dissatisfied with any aspect of our Privacy Notice, please contact the Data Protection Officer.
+If you are dissatisfied with any aspect of our Privacy Notice, please contact the Practice Data Protection Officer.